Kkumar-007/einflux/README.md

 ---

-## ⚡ Performance Vibes
+## Performance Vibes
-- Built with NumPy for 🔥 speed
+- Built with NumPy for speed
 - Pattern parsing optimized in a single-pass
 - Efficient dimension inference without slowing you down
-- Clean error handling with zero BS
+- Clean error handling

-## 📉 Benchmark Report:
+## Benchmark Report:
 I ran performance comparisons between einflux and the original einops library across various tensor sizes and rearrangement patterns.

 On average, einflux is ~2.51x slower than einops.